highamm/datascience234/docs/03-dplyr.md

 4. About 55% of SLU students identify as female.
 So, in the definition of the `morewomen` variable, does it make more sense to use 55% as the cutoff or 50%?

 5. \* Investigate what happens with `case_when()` when you give overlapping conditions and when you give conditions that don't cover all observations.
-For overlapping conditions, create a variable `testcase` that is `"Yes"` when `percfemale` is greater than or equal to 40 and `"No"` when `percfemale` is greater than 60 For conditions that don't cover all observations, create a variable `testcase2` that is `"Yes"` when `percefemale` is greater than or equal to 55 and `"No"` when `percfemale` is less than 35.
+For overlapping conditions, create a variable `testcase` that is `"Yes"` when `percfemale` is greater than or equal to 40 and `"No"` when `percfemale` is greater than 60 For conditions that don't cover all observations, create a variable `testcase2` that is `"Yes"` when `percfemale` is greater than or equal to 55 and `"No"` when `percfemale` is less than 35.

 6. With one or two of the newly created variables from `mutate()`, create a plot that investigates a question of interest you might have about the data.